Ricll/nextjs-typescript-structure/README.md

 ## 💇🏻‍♂️ About the project

-Original Project made by Diego Fernandes CTO at [@Rocketseat](https://rocketseat.com.br/)
+The original struture was made by Diego Fernandes CTO at [@Rocketseat](https://rocketseat.com.br/)

+The only difference between both its I'm using the new image component introduced in version 10.0.0 of Next.js